caseybecking/caseybecking/README.md

 ### Hi there 👋

-To be fair most of my work isnt done here on github but is done on our internal gitlap repo's.
+To be fair most of my work isnt done here on github but is done on our internal git repo's.

 - 🔭 I’m currently working on Internal Automations for Security and Customer endpoint protection
 - 🌱 I’m currently learning Lockpicking